“I have tried to channel

 I had my first daughter at only 22 and sadly had a very traumatic birth which nearly cost me and my baby our lives.
 I didn’t realise it at the time, but my birth experience and awful postnatal care resulted in Post Traumatic Stress Disorder (PTSD).
 Unfortunately my PTSD was not diagnosed till many years later.

-I have tried to use my experience to help others who also have suffered birth trauma, and also to educate health professionals on the impact of trauma from birth.
-Im part of the amazing #Matexp.
-I also run a birth trauma and PTSD support website, facebook and twitter page called ‘Unfold your wings’ to raise awareness of PTSD and birth trauma.
+I seek to use my experience to help others who also have suffered birth trauma, and also to educate health professionals on the impact of trauma from birth.
+Im part of #Matexp.
+I also run a birth trauma and PTSD support website, facebook and twitter page called ‘Unfold your wings‘ to raise awareness of PTSD and birth trauma.

 You can read more about my journey here.